SixDimensions/AEM-Tools/oak-compact/README.md

 Likewise you could alias this and use just the command itself, likely useful if you have multiple AEM instances.

+You can find the appropriate oak-run jar at: https://mvnrepository.com/artifact/org.apache.jackrabbit/oak-run

 This tool is covered by the LICENSE file at the root of this repository.